Photo: ©DTothill 07989 439913

 (click here for size chart).

-IMPORTANT – Please be aware that all T shirts bought online will need to be collected from the YMCA North London Fitness Centre – entrance on Elmfield Avenue, N8 8SG.
+IMPORTANT – Please be aware that all T shirts bought in advance online will need to be collected from the YMCA North London Fitness Centre – entrance on Elmfield Avenue, N8 8SG.

 Dates for T-Shirt collection are: